scotthcollins-dct/schemachange/README.md

 ## Overview
 ***
-This fork was creatd to remove the restriction of one version number per deployment payload as we have multiple scripts under one root where the version might be repeated, say V1.0.0.0 for new installs.
+This fork was created to remove the restriction of one version number per deployment payload as we have multiple scripts under one root where the version might be repeated, say V1.0.0.0 for new installs.
 Also added a db call to verify the version about to run is > that logged in the change_history table by script name.
 This prevents GitHub from being mucked up with multiple manually created versions of the same file over the duration/lifecycle of the development of the application.
 Our ADO Pipeline creates a payload based on the core files:  V1.0.0.0 AND versions whatever file GitHub logs as a changed file for that build to create a complete payload for deployment/release/rebuilds.